Search for higgsinos in compressed mass spectra using low-momentum tracks in $pp$ collisions at $\sqrt{s}=13$ TeV with the ATLAS detector: Results

 \subsection{Event yields in signal regions}

 The data and the SM background prediction obtained from the background-only fit are then compared in the SRs.
 Such comparisons are shown in Figure~\ref{fig:pullplots_SR} and Table~\ref{tab:SR_DT_1L1T_combined}.
 Deviations in all regions are within 2$\sigma$.
 The largest deviations for the displaced track and 1$\ell$1T searches are found to be $-1.3\sigma$ in SR-DT-4 and $1.5\sigma$ in SR-1$\mu$1T-dM5, respectively.
 Figures~\ref{fig:kine_SR_DT} and~\ref{fig:kine_SR_1L1T} show examples of kinematic distributions in the SRs after a background-only fit using the CRs.
-Good agreement between data and predicted background is observed in both the shape and the normalisation of the variables.
-For the 1$\ell$1T search, the $m(Z^{*})$ distribution in Figure~\ref{fig:kine_SR_1L1T} demonstrates that the pNN is successfully learning to select events based on the reconstructed $Z^{*}$ mass.
+For the 1$\ell$1T search, the $m(Z^{*})$ distributions for the signal and background processes in Figure~\ref{fig:kine_SR_1L1T} demonstrate that the pNN is successfully learning to select events based on the reconstructed $Z^{*}$ mass, which is expected to have a kinematic cutoff at $\Delta m(\ninotwo,\ninoone)$ for signal processes.